3 ways a Hampshire dairy is focusing on biological assets

 See also: Tips on motivating staff during block calving

-“Forward 10, 15, 20 years, and the environmental issues are either going to get bigger or go away, but I don’t think they are going to go away, so we want to have this farm well positioned,” Jamie told delegates at an AHDB meeting based at the farm.
+“Forward 10, 15, 20 years, and the environmental issues are either going to get bigger or go away, but I don’t think they are going to go away, so we want to have this farm well positioned,” says Jamie.

 “We are working with a complex system and if you nudge something in one area, you’re going to get effects in another area – sometimes not good.
 The idea is to optimise the system, and the way we do that is by trial and error.”

-Below are some of the areas Will and Jamie are focusing on.
+Below are three key areas that Will and Jamie are going to focus on.

 1. Nutrition